-If a glittering azure sea meeting pure white sands of a blissfully unaffected by mass tourism remote beach is your holiday desire, then Lombok whispers your name.
+If glittering, azure water meeting pure white sands of a blissfully remote beach is your holiday desire, then Lombok whispers your name.

 The Three Magical Gilis

-Evenings are made of pink and purple sunsets as the sun drops into the ocean behind Lombok’s three gorgeous islands know as the Gilis.
-Those three magical Gilis – which is Sasak for ‘island’ – are a quick boat trip away and a must-do day trip.
+Evenings are made of pink and purple sunsets as the sun drops into the ocean behind Lombok’s three gorgeous neighbouring islands known as the Gilis.
+These three magical Gilis – which is Sasak for ‘island’ – are a quick boat trip away and a must-do day trip.

 Each island is wildly different from the next.
 Gili Trawangan is a bustling place full of backpackers while Gili Air is laid-back and gorgeous, where push bikes and pony carts rule – no cars here.
 Dotted with lovely little shops, a cooking school, diving and (plenty of) snorkelling centres, there are a range of restaurants and a beach club or two.
-It’s uber-family friendly.
+It’s very family-friendly.

 Lombok’s Fabulous Waterfalls